Andrew Johnson. Immen Read more [...]

 He found the ideal premises in Plumstead, a former tool shop (previously a fish shop) it is located in the heart of the community on Plumstead Common Road.
 Andrew had grown up just a few miles away, so he knew the area well, and he and his wife Lisa lived locally until they started their family and moved a bit further out of town.

 To begin with, Lisa helped him, sometimes with their little twin daughters crawling around the reception area, and Andrew’s father was also involved and could often be found manning the office while Andrew was out conducting funerals.
 For a while, Andrew’s niece looked after the administration and funeral arranging, but she left some years back, and was replaced by Bridget, who is still with the company today.
-Together with Chris, Andrew’s nephew, (who looks after the Charlton branch alongside Jude, the most recent member of the team), Andrew and Bridget are some of the nicest and most welcoming people you could find if you need to arrange a funeral.
+Together with Crissy, who joined in February 2023, Andrew and Bridget are some of the nicest and most welcoming people you could find if you need to arrange a funeral.

 When we visited, a steady stream of passers-by waved at Bridget, who was sitting at her desk in the open reception area where we were chatting.
 Very clearly Andrew’s right-hand person (and called ‘the boss’ by Andrew), Bridget assists with all aspects of the work.
 She goes out with Andrew to collect people from their place of death, and helps to look after them, washing and dressing and placing them in their coffins.
 She meets families and arranges funerals with them and takes turn answering the company phones after hours.
 Equally as immensely likeable as Andrew, Bridget also brings with her a wealth of her own personal experience that has enhanced and rounded the service that Andrew’s company offers.